-- A. Prior to beginning a discussion of hazards to the endocrine system (or neuroendocrine system), let's review the types of studies used to determine what the potential physiological (or other level of organization) effects are as well as the hazards on a population level.
+- A. Prior to beginning a discussion of potential hazards of chemicals to the endocrine system (or neuroendocrine system), let's review the types of studies used to determine the physiological (or other levels of organization) effects as well as the population level effects.

 - 1. Three types of studies (or experiments) are used to assess hazard or potential biological effects:

 - a.
 In-vitro

 - b.
 In-vivo

 - c.
 Epidemiological